marthac63/SQL_Project/README.md

 When we compare the retention rate per day with the total number of players who joined that day, we can see that these peaks and declines are corresponding to the number of players.

-## 3. ROLLING 30-DAY RETENTION RATE BY LOCATION
+## 3. DO RETAINED PLAYERS COME FROM CERTAIN LOCATIONS?

 [Link](Project%20query.txt) to full query here.